 DATES: Tentative Dates May 8 - May 29, 2017

 Due to limited accommodation space, this program has a maximum capacity.
 Interested students are strongly encouraged to apply by the early application deadline.
 TnCIS anticipates that a wait list will be initiated for the regular acceptance applicants.
 Contact TnCIS if you have questions.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least one to two miles a day.
+You should be prepared to walk several miles per day.
 You may also walk over uneven, possibly slippery or rocky terrain even in cities.
 Good walking shoes are required for all excursions.

-Excursions may include: In Rio, possible excursions may include Sugar Loaf, Corcovado (Christ Statue), the Sao Cristovao market, Maracana stadium, the Theatro Municipal, the Lapa steps, and Tijuca national forest.
+Excursions: In Rio, possible excursions may include Sugar Loaf, Corcovado (Christ Statue), the Sao Cristovao market, Maracana stadium, the Theatro Municipal, the Lapa steps, and the Tijuca national forest.
 In Paraty we will visit the old City Hall and the Jail house (both of which date back to the 18th century or later), The Casa da Cultura (Cultural House), as well as the multiple markets and shops for which this town is known.

 Classes: Class will meet Monday-Friday onsite at hotels or during excursions with additional class time possible on weekends, if necessary.

 Accommodations: Students will stay in hotels, three or more per room with breakfast and one other modest meal provided daily.